Overview

 Manage third-party services for your WordPress website with ease.
 Activate the extension, fill in the connection keys, and you’re done.
 Cord takes care of the rest.

-Cord supports the Google Analytics and Facebook pixel services.
+Cord supports the Google Analytics and Facebook Pixel services.
 For these, you require a “Google Analytics” and “Facebook for Business” accounts, respectively.

 Sensical Google Analytics

-Cord provides exactly one field for Facebook pixel tracking.
+Cord provides exactly one field for Facebook Pixel tracking.
 When you’ve filled that in, you can start tracking visitors right away for remarketing.

 Usage